apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/db-discovery/drop-db-discovery-rule.en.md

 ### Supplement

 - When databaseName is not specified, the default is the currently used DATABASE.
-If DATABASE is not used, No database selected will be prompted.
+If DATABASE is not used, No database selected will be prompted;
+- `ifExists` clause is used for avoid `Database discovery rule not exists` error.

 ### Example